 Can I afford a Veterans Disability Benefits lawyer?

 Yes!
-Woods & Woods VA Disability lawyers only charges if you win.
+Woods & Woods VA Disability lawyers only charge if you win.
 Our fee is an agreed upon percentage of your backpay and case expenses.
 Our law firm does not bill by the hour.
 Woods & Woods never asks for money upfront and we do not charge for phone calls.
 If you lose your claim, you don’t owe us a penny.

 Why call Woods & Woods?

 Since 1985, Woods & Woods has fought for disabled people.
 We have helped thousands of people obtain their disability benefits.
 Our Veterans Benefits lawyers will work with experts, your doctors, and mental health professionals to prove your claim.
-We have teams of lawyers, paralegals, doctors, psychologists, vocational experts, case manages, and support staff that work together to fight for veterans.
+We have teams of lawyers, paralegals, doctors, psychologists, vocational experts, case manages, and support staff that works together to fight for veterans.

 Get your free VA claim evaluation from Woods & Woods.